Physical grounds for causal perspectivalism: A simple physical model

-Let us now imagine how this looks from the internal perspective of the source, if we assume it is a CA. This is depicted in Fig.(\ref{in-bump}).

-The actuator records now track the energy of an emitted particle: recording a ${\bf 1}$ if an $e_-$ particle was emitted and a ${\bf 0}$ if an $e_+$ particle was emitted.
-The sensor records track if a particle was received back: recording a ${\bf 0}$ if no particle is received back and a ${\bf 1}$ if a particle is received back.
-The CA has access to a (classical) learning machine that rewards a sensor record of ${\bf 1}$, that is to say, it gets a reward if an emitted particle is received back.
-Of course in reality both actuators and sensors have a small error probability so that the record does not exactly match what actually happened in the actuator and sensor devices.
+The internal description is given in terms of a history of actions and sensations.
+We can give a simple model of the internal mechanism in the source in terms of sensor and actuator records.
+In each time step, the actuator record tracks the energy of each emitted particle: ${\bf 0 }$ if an $e_-$ particle was emitted and ${\bf 1}$ if an $e_+$ particle was emitted.
+In each time step, the sensor record tracks whether a particle was received back: ${\bf 0}$ if no particle is received back and ${\bf 1}$ if a particle is received back.
+The logical relation of the sensations as a function of actions is binary NOT.
+One way that we can imagine the operation of the machine is that it is required to simulate the NOT function with small probability of error.
+However there is an equivalent physically motivated way to achieve the same operational behaviour.
+In Fig. (\ref{S-A-records}) we plot sample trajectories for the actuator and sensor records in terms of the code defined above.

-Initially the actuator emits particles with energy $e_{\pm}$ with equal probability.
-The CA can now learn that there is a causal correlation between emitting an $e_-$ particle and receiving a particle.
-Using its access to an external source of power it then begins to shift the distribution of the energy of emitted particles such that its actuator record is composed entirely of ${\bf 1}$s.
-Due to physical errors this does not mean that every emitted particle had an energy $e_-$.
-That would be an unphysical state of zero entropy.
-However, for an effective learning strategy the sensor record is composed overwhelmingly of ${\bf 1}$s provided the power source has sufficiently low entropy (i.e. high free energy).
-Note that in the steady-state the entropy of the CA has decreased.
-This is a necessary feature of all CAs that learn\cite{Seifert2017}.

-From this internal perspective the CA has learned something about the outside world; the existence of the potential energy bump with an energy hill greater than $e_-$ and this is represented in the steady-state operation of the learning machine.
-This is a kind of measurement and its accuracy depends on how low an error rate can be achieved in the sensors and actuators, that is to say, how low an entropy is associated with their records.
-From an internal thermodynamic perspective, the entropy of the records has been reduced by the learning machine.
-Learning machines (at least classical learning machines) necessarily reduce entropy and thus must be supplied by a source of free energy.
+The next step is to consider how the machine is dissipating energy.
+Using the code we defined in the previous paragraph we can see that the total emitted energy, in a time interval $t$, is simply $e_+$ times the total number of ${\bf 1}$'s recorded up to time interval $t $.
+The energy dissipated by the machine as a function of time is